wurstscript/WurstScript/manual.md

 An _IDENTIFIER_ is a name of a variable or function.
 It may start with letters and may contain letters, numbers and underscores.

-The definition above does not show calls to generic functions.
+**Note**: The definition above does not show calls to generic functions.
 These will be handled in a separate chapter about generics.